ekernf01/HEART_choosing_stat_methods/course content/1_computing_intro/1_computing_intro.md

         print([type(element) for element in my_list])
         print([i*i*i for i in range(10)])

-- You can also use a loop and collect the results in a new list.
+- You can also use a **loop** and collect the results in a new list.
+The indented code gets repeated with different values of `element`, in the order they appear in `my_list`.

         my_list_doubled = []
         for element in my_list: